Fiesta (Iz*One song)

-"Fiesta" is a song recorded by South Korean girl group Iz*One.
+"Fiesta" is a song recorded by South Korean–Japanese girl group Iz*One.
 It was released on February 17, 2020, serving as the title track for their first studio album Bloom*Iz.

 Composition

 Billboard described the song as a "festive synth pop song which takes its name to heart with the sliding, synth pop throbber of a track that explodes into a brass led dance breakdown".

 Background and release

 On October 29, 2019, Iz*One released a concept trailer titled When IZ your BLOOMing moment?, signaling their return for a new comeback.
 On November 3, the track listing for their album was revealed, revealing the lead single to be "Fiesta" along with 11 other tracks in the album.
 On November 7, Off the Record released an official statement in a press release, that they would cancel their showcase, which was set on November 11.
 It was also announced by MNET that the broadcast would be canceled due to controversy over the Produce 48 rankings being manipulated.
 On January 23, 2020, another official statement was released by MNET, announcing that Iz*One would be resuming activities in February.
 On February 3, a teaser photo was released, revealing the official date for their "Fiesta" release.
 It was set for February 17.
 On February 12, a vivid teaser was released for their "Fiesta" music video.